DanielCiccC/DanielCiccC.github.io/FINM3407/notes/behavioural_biases.md

 1. Unfounded belief in own ability to identify companies as potential investments: blind to any negative information
 2. Excessive trading: lower returns
 3. Underestimating their downside risks: surprise on underperformance
-4. Portfolio under diversification: taking on more risk
+4. Portfolio under-diversification: taking on more risk
     - overconfidence is the driving force behind both excessive trading and under-diversification

 ### Mitigate effect
 1. Review trading records of past two years and then calculate the performance of your trades.
-2. keep track of each and every investment trade and then calculate the returns.
-3. (1) review investment holdings for potential poor performance; (2) realized how volatile the markets are
+2. (1) review investment holdings for potential poor performance; (2) realized how volatile the markets are
-4. recall that numerous, once-great companies have fallen; what is the optimal portfolio without current holdings?
+3. Checks and balances: Implementing a more robust decision-making process that  includes  input  from  all  team  members
+  - This  might  involve  regular  performance  reviews,  risk assessments, and peer evaluations to provide balanced perspectives.
+4. Fostering an open culture: Creating an environment where team members feel comfortable  voicing  concerns  and  suggestions  without  fear  of  retribution  is crucial.
+Encouraging open dialogue
+1. Data-driven approaches: Utilizing quantitative models and data analytics
+2. Performance  metrics  and  accountability

+## Factors impeding learnings from overconfidence

 ## Self-attribution Bias
 - A reason impeding overconfidence